Deployment Overview of Redis on Server¶

 Ports: Port

-6379is reserved for Redis client connections.
+6379is used for Redis communication.

 File and Directory Structure¶